StarkArk/Tailored_Tails/README.md

 - Add an over or under balanced 'sampler' to our model to correct for under/over represented breeds in the data
 - Add back more owner features to the dataset, allowing the model to find more distinguishing patterns between similar breeds.

+## Next Steps

+We learned alot from this project.
+Future steps would include refining the number of features in the model and balancing that with the usability of the deployed web app.
+This would include scaling up the app to predict all the 200 American Kennel Club breeds.
+One possibility for the app would be to include two prediction models.
+An owner profile driven app that includes all the features from our model with additional prospective owner features(size of household, age, gender, living area...etc.).
+Another more advanced app would include most or all of the distiguishing dog breed traits from the AKC data.

 ## Resources
 ### Libraries and Dependencies
 Python Pandas